flyteorg/flyte/rsts/deployment/cluster_config/general.rst

           - name: noop
             image: [docker.io/rwgrim/docker-noop](http://docker.io/rwgrim/docker-noop)

-The above defined container is never initialized or executed.
+The above-defined container is never initialized or executed.
 It serves as a placeholder to validate the PodTemplate.